2.20 Intellectual Property Policy

-A possible conflict of interest does not preclude acceptance of the grant or contract in question; but appropriate disclosures or other safeguards may need to be implemented and accepted by both the investigator and the institution.
+A possible conflict of interest does not preclude acceptance of the grant or contract in question; but appropriate disclosures or other safeguards may need to be implemented and accepted by both the investigator and the College.
 Information received on possible financial interests in a proposed project will be kept strictly confidential, except where public disclosure is a safeguard the investigator and College have agreed upon; however, records of such internal disclosure may be subject to IRS audit or court subpoenas.

 Each investigator who proposes to receive a governmental or corporate grant or contract must complete and sign a form that enables the College to answer three questions:

-reasonably appear to be affected by the conduct or outcome of the
+- Does the investigator, a colleague of the investigator, family,5 or associate have a significant financial interest that would reasonably appear to be affected by the conduct or outcome of the grant- funded activities?